dr-jts/recipes/salad/salads.md

 * 1/3 cup raisins
 * OPT: diced apple

-COMBINE mayonnaise and peanut butter in large bowl, stirring until blended.
-Stir in carrots and raisins to coat.
-Cover and chill until ready to serve.
+1. Combine mayonnaise and peanut butter in large bowl, stirring until blended.
+1. Stir in carrots and raisins to coat.
+1. Cover and chill until ready to serve.
-STIR in apple.
+1. Stir in apple.
 Sprinkle with peanuts.

 ## Roasted Broccoli - Quinoa Salad
 A light and healthy salad, ideally served with pan-fried or barbecued mackerel or stuffed into a container for lunch on the go.